Puppy Crate Training

 Why crate train?

-Why can’t I just confine my dog in.....?
+Why can’t I just confine my dog in my laundry, bathroom.....?

 1. Introduce the puppy to the crate GRADUALLY!
 If you have to, start training on a Friday night and finish by Monday morning before you leave for work.

-3. In the beginning, praise and pet your pup when he enters the crate.
-Do not try to push, pull or force the puppy into the crate.
-At this early stage of introduction only inducive methods are suggested.
+3. In the beginning, praise and pet your pup when he enters the crate voluntarily.
+Do not push, pull or force the puppy into the crate.
 Use as treat to lure him into the crate, give him another treat once he is in the crate.
 Do not close the door.
 Do this several times throughout the day.
 If you try to do it only when you’re going to lock the door, the puppy will get wise and not enter at all.
-Overnight exception: You may need to place your pup in his crate and shut the door upon retiring.
-(In most cases, the crate should be placed next to your bed overnight.)

 5. It is advisable first to crate your pup for short periods of time while you are home with him.
 In fact, crate training is best accomplished while you are in the room with your dog.
 Getting him used to your absence from the room in which he is crated is a good first step.
 This prevents an association being made with the crate and you’re leaving him/her alone.

-It is rare for a pup or dog toilet in their crate if it is properly sized and the dog is an appropriate age to be crated for the amount of time.
+It is rare for a pup or dog to toilet in their crate if it is properly sized and the dog is an appropriate age to be crated for the amount of time.
 If your pup/dog continues to eliminate in their crate, there may be a reason:

 • The puppy is too young to have proper control yet.